Expanded Text source: Withheld by request

 It is exceptionally difficult to reach this Muslim people group in their original homeland, but if someone were dedicated to reaching them for Christ, they could do it in one of the Central Asian nations like Kazakhstan where some of them live.

-Expanded Text source: provided by NCRPView Lezgin in all countries.
+Expanded Text source: Withheld by requestView Lezgin in all countries.